 As you might expect, this results in a mid-centric, almost acoustic resonance.
 Because of this, these guitars are slightly more prone to feedback than their solid-body counterparts, so aren’t necessarily suited to cranked high-gain styles.
 The chambered configuration is mostly reserved for Custom Shop models and limited runs.

 Modern weight relief is the middle-ground between traditional and ultra-modern processes.
 This version of weight relief has generally been phased out of production so you’ll only find it on discontinued models.
 While the modern weight relief process involves removing far more wood than the traditional method, it doesn’t go quite as far as chambering.
 Instead of large empty spaces in the body, it utilises a series of carefully calculated and evenly spaced elliptical holes.

 Each chamber is separated by a thin piece of wood to eliminate the risk of feedback.
 In addition, the amount of wood removed ensures a significant change in weight – you can’t really lose in this instance.
 It’s lighter, but still sounds great when cranked!

 Ultra-Modern Weight Relief

 (note: this image is an altered impression of ultra-modern weight relief.
 The chambers are very slightly larger with more rounded edges, but there are currently no available images of ultra-modern weight relief online!)

 This is the current culmination of Gibson’s research into weight relief and resonance.
 Through careful tweaking of the modern formula, the mad scientists at Gibson were able to further alleviate the weight of the instrument without budging on sound.

-By adjusting the size and position of each hole, by tiny amounts, the balance of the guitar has been optimised and the weight reduced.
-But it doesn’t affect the way the body resonates, or its invulnerability to feedback.
-A number of modern Gibson designs use this method, including selected Faded, Studio and High Performance guitars.
+By adjusting the size and position of each hole by tiny amounts, the balance of the guitar has been optimised and the weight reduced.
+But it doesn’t affect the way the body resonates or its invulnerability to feedback.
+A number of modern Gibson designs use this method, including the Modern, Studio and Tribute models from the Core collection.